cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## Is the following true?
-The if-condition can be either a boolean variable or can also check if objects are defined and have a correct value (Choose the correct answer).
+## 9. Is the following true?

+## The if-condition can be either a boolean variable or can also check if objects are defined and have a correct value (Choose the correct answer).

 No

-### Yes
+Yes

 It depends on the JavaScript version.